LukeGrahamLandry/franca/docs/imports.md

 - I don't provide an assembler so you have to construct the bytes with awkward function calls.
 However, since you can run arbitrary code at comptime, you can write your own assembler if you're excited about that.

-### aarch64

-Requires `#asm` and targets arm64.
-The body is a tuple of u32 machine code instructions.
-You can import `@/backend/arm64/bits.fr` for definitions of some useful constants.

-### x86_bytes

-Requires `#asm` and targets amd64.
-The body is a function `fn(out: *List(u8)) void`.
-Whatever bytes you append to that list will be inserted into your program as machine code.
-You can import `@/backend/amd64/bits.fr` for definitions of some useful constants.

-## Bindings vs Ports